ydy1127/MuSiC/README.md

 4. Search for gene-based or site-based correlations to mutations and relationships between mutations themselves;<br>
 5. Correlate mutations to clinical features, using typical correlation measures, and generalized linear models;<br>
 6. Cross-reference findings with relevant databases such as Pfam, COSMIC, and OMIM;<br>
-7. Generate typical visualizations like Kaplan-Meier survival estimates, and mutation status matrices;<br>
+7. Generate typical visualizations like Kaplan-Meier survival estimates, and mutation status matrices.<br>

 ## Usage
 Key commands: